 Software quality assurance is a very significant part of software development.
 It can’t be underestimated as it helps to receive a good-looking and good-working software solution, a software that functions properly.

-We hope the basics of quality assurance presented by the experts of our software development team will guide you when developing your software solution.
-We will revisit this topic in our upcoming articles to broaden your knowledge of фgile QA processes.
+We hope the basics of quality assurance presented by the experts of our software development services company will guide you when developing your software solution.

-In case you need application and software testing services, do not hesitate to contact our software testers through the form on our website.
-NEKLO specialists provide consultation and can help you pick up the testing type that will be the best fit for your requirements.
+In case you need a partner who would outsource software testing services do not hesitate to contact our software development services agency through the form on our website.
+NEKLO specialists provide consultation and can help you pick the testing type that will be the best fit for your requirements.